MediaCrush/mediacrush.github.io/_posts/2014-05-10-Transparency-reports.md

 title: Transparency reports for April 2014
 ---

 Hello!
 Here's April's transparency report.
 Sorry it's a bit late, we've been rather busy!
+This is the first month that we have been running ads on MediaCrush.
+You can read more about our choices [here](https://mediacru.sh/advertising).

 Interesting reports are shown in bold: